gopikrishhnaChokkalamani/spring-cloud-services/README.md

 # spring-cloud-services

-An example to display various spring cloud services features
+An example to display various spring cloud services features used for building microservice architecture.

-This example has implementations for,

 # Spring Cloud Services
 .
 Config Server